 You may have thought about making a Will from time to time but put it off.

-You may think you are too young to have need of a Will or you may think you are not rich enough to need one.
+You may think you are too young to need a Will or you may think you are not rich enough to need one.

 This could be an expensive mistake.

 We can also help and advise you on: